 Mets move struggling Jay Bruce down in lineup

-On the heels of a three-strikeout game as he returned from an upper butt/hip issue, the Mets have moved Jay Bruce down to seventh in the lineup.
+On the heels of a three-strikeout game as he returned from an upper butt/hip issue, the Mets moved Jay Bruce down in the lineup before scratching him.

 Tweets